Setting up an interface with an e-citation vendor

 e_citation_service_producer.html - a human-readable version of the same thing

-Use the following values (or let us know if if this isn't possible):
+Use the following values for testing (or let us know if this isn't possible):

 Use the following litigant for all citations except the CA/MX test (Test #4):